Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/sound.rst

 Animating Audio Track Properties
 ================================

-To animate audio strips simply hit :kbd:`I` over any of its values.
+To animate sound strips simply hit :kbd:`I` over any of its values.
 Examples of animating an audio strip are to fade in/out background music or to adjust volume levels.
-Layered/crossed audio strips are added together;
+Layered/crossed sound strips are added together;
 the lower channel does not override and cut out higher channels (unlike image and video strips).
 This makes Blender an audio mixer.
 By adding audio tracks and using the curves to adjust each tracks' sound level,